MIDAS-RnD/midasapi-python/docs/Material/012tdlink.md

 # Time-Dependent Material Link

-The TDLink class links materials with their time-dependent properties (creep/shrinkage and compressive strength).
+The TDMatLink class links materials with their time-dependent properties (creep/shrinkage and compressive strength).

 ### Class Attributes
-*TDLink.mats* -> Dictionary of all material links.
+*TDMatLink.mats* -> Dictionary of all material links.

 ### Object Attributes
 * `matID` (int): The ID of the base material to which time-dependent properties are linked.